labstructbioinf/pLM-BLAST/README.md

 * 26/09/2023 enhanced embedding extraction script, calculations can now be resumed when broken see Databases section for more info
 * 26/09/2023 enhanced adaptive batching strategy for `-bs 0` option, batches size is now divisable by 4 for better performcence and `-res_per_batch` options was added
+* 9/10/2023 add support for `hdf5` files for embedding generation, soon we will add support for `run_plmblast.py` script.
+* 9/10/2023 add multiprocess featrue to embeddings generation `-nproc X` options will now spawn `X` independent processes.